Program Accreditation Policy

 Authority: Academic Affairs and Enrollment Management

-McNeese State University conforms to the General Policy for Program Accreditation as specified by the Board of Regents.
-The Board of Regents Academic Affairs Policy 2.13 recognizes accrediting agencies that it considers as mandatory, recommended, or optional for eligible programs offered by public institutions of higher education in Louisiana.
+McNeese State University conforms to Louisiana Board of Regents Academic Affairs Policy 2.13, which recognizes accrediting agencies that it considers mandatory, recommended, or optional for eligible programs offered by public institutions of higher education in Louisiana.
 A program that is eligible for accreditation by an agency that is considered mandatory must be accredited for continued program approval.
-If the program is not accredited, the Academic Affairs staff will recommend to the Board of Regents that the program be terminated.
-The Board of Regents encourages institutions to obtain accreditation of programs that are eligible for accreditation by an agency that it recommends, but the accreditation is not essential for continued program approval.
-Accrediting agencies that are not considered as mandatory or recommended by the Board of Regents are considered optional, and the Board of Regents encourages institutions with eligible programs to evaluate the importance of those accreditations to its students.
+If the program is not accredited, the academic affairs staff will recommend to the Board of Regents that the program be terminated.
+The Board of Regents encourages institutions to obtain accreditation of eligible programs by an agency that it recommends, but the accreditation is not essential for continued program approval.
+Accrediting agencies that are not considered mandatory or recommended by the Board of Regents are considered optional, and the Board of Regents encourages institutions with eligible programs to evaluate the importance of those accreditations to its students.

 Criteria for Mandatory Accreditation of Programs